 Just landed in Madrid ?
-The first thing you need is a Spanish mobile phone number to make friends, find a flat and start your new Spanish life.
+The first thing you need is a Spanish mobile phone number.

 Go for the pay-as-you-go (PAYG) solution for now